Our Story

 Director, Coaching Management

-Amy Speare has been part of Looking Forward Life Coaching for over 3 years.
+Amy has been part of Looking Forward Life Coaching for over 3 years.
 She brings extensive experience supporting, encouraging, and collaborating with the neurodivergent community.
 Amy’s excellent leadership and practical insights support our coaches, as well as our clients and their families as they navigate everyday life.

 Amy grew up in Thailand, and now resides in the twin cities with her husband and three beautiful children.